mmwebster/opengov/pm/sprint-reports/sprint_2_report.md

 ## Work Completion rate:
-* Product is almost deliverable !
+* Product is almost deliverable!
   * Isolated environments are almost all working
     * Scraper
     * Api